jarekb84/Grandus/.roo/rules-architect-planner/03-story-planning-process.md

         *   **Layered Implementation:** Tasks must build upon each other sequentially.
 Task N+1 starts from the working state left by Task N.
         *   **Immediately Usable (No Dead Code):** Avoid introducing code (files, functions, classes, state) in one task that is only intended to be completed or *used* in a subsequent task.
 All code within a task must contribute directly to its verifiable behavioral outcome. **If new structures (like stores or services) are created, they must be integrated and used for at least one minimal piece of functionality within the SAME task.**
         *   **Strict Separation:** Tasks involving *only* refactoring (moving/restructuring existing code without changing behavior) MUST be separate from tasks introducing *new* functionality or behavior.
+        *   **CRITICAL: Architectural Boundary Enforcement (Pre-Check):** BEFORE defining task details, perform this check:
+            *   **"Does the proposed location for this logic violate the Single Responsibility Principle or established component boundaries defined in `05-architecture-patterns.md` (e.g., placing GameContext logic in Territory.scene, violating state separation)?"**
+            *   **If YES:** REJECT this task structure.
+Redefine the task(s) to respect the boundaries.
+This may involve creating new files, services, or adapters (following patterns in `05`) and integrating them minimally within the same task slice. **Architectural correctness takes precedence over avoiding minimal initial setup.**
-        *   **CRITICAL: Vertical Slice Validation:** For each task, explicitly verify it implements a complete vertical slice by asking:
+        *   **CRITICAL: Vertical Slice Validation:** After passing the boundary check, explicitly verify the *refined* task implements a complete vertical slice by asking:
-            1. "Does this task create any files, classes, or services that aren't used within this same task?"
-If yes, restructure the task.
+            1. "Does this task create any files, classes, or services that aren't *minimally integrated and used* within this same task?"
+If yes, restructure the task to include minimal usage.
             2. "Does this task deliver a small but complete unit of behavior that can be observed in the running application?"
 If no, restructure the task.
             3. "Could the files created in this task be considered 'dead code' until a future task is implemented?"
-If yes, restructure the task.
+If yes, restructure the task to include minimal usage.
+        *   **Note on Slicing vs. Architecture:** The "no dead code" / "immediately usable" principle ensures incremental progress but **must not** justify violating core architectural boundaries (SRP, State Separation).
+Creating a new, correctly placed file/module and integrating it minimally *is* a valid vertical slice.
     *   **Task Details:** For each task:
-        *   Specify *which* files to create or modify (guided by `06-directory-structure.md`, including primary targets and potentially referencing files identified in Step 2).
+        *   Specify *which* files to create or modify (guided by `06-directory-structure.md`, respecting boundaries validated above, including primary targets and potentially referencing files identified in Step 2).
-        *   Detail *what* specific, minimal changes are needed (e.g., create file AND integrate, add function signature AND call site, implement minimal logic AND connect it), ensuring alignment with `05-architecture-patterns.md`.
-Consider function signatures and adapter code.
+        *   Detail *what* specific, minimal changes are needed (e.g., create file AND integrate, add function signature AND call site, implement minimal logic AND connect it), ensuring alignment with `05-architecture-patterns.md`. **Strongly prefer using Adapters (per `05`) for cross-boundary interactions over direct modifications.** Consider function signatures and adapter code.
         *   Define necessary configuration changes for *that task*.
         *   Explicitly state the acceptance criteria, focusing on the *behavioral outcome* and including "Application compiles and runs without errors or regressions."
     *   **Refactoring Safety Protocol (Apply when tasks involve moving/refactoring existing code):**